lampepfl/cs206-2021-exam/README.md

 git clone https://github.com/lampepfl/cs206-2021-exam
 ```

-Each assignment is published similarly to labs: the problem statements are given as markdown files in the following directory: https://github.com/lampepfl/cs206-2021-exam/tree/main/midterm; the code skeleton for each problem is available in a separate branch of your private GitLab repository.
-Each student will receive a list of links to their questions before the exam by email.
+We have prepared each assignment similarly to labs: the problem statements are markdown files in the following directory: https://github.com/lampepfl/cs206-2021-exam/tree/main/final; the code skeleton for each problem is in a separate branch of your private GitLab repository.

-## How to submit questions
+## How to submit your solutions

-Your answers are submitted by pushing your code on GitLab, just like the labs.
-After you submit your solution, you will receive a preliminary grade for that question.
+You should submit your solutions by pushing your code to GitLab, just like for the labs.
+After you submit your solution, you will receive a preliminary grade for that question based on automated tests only.
 This information will be available in the GitLab CI.
 The tests executed on the CI are identical to those you can run locally.
-For detailed information, refer to labs submission instructions: https://gitlab.epfl.ch/lamp/cs206/-/blob/master/labs/grading-and-submission.md#committing-and-pushing-your-code.
+For detailed information, refer to lab submission instructions: https://gitlab.epfl.ch/lamp/cs206/-/blob/master/labs/grading-and-submission.md#committing-and-pushing-your-code.

-You are allowed to push multiple times for the same question (only the last commit will be considered).
+You are allowed to push multiple times the solution of a question.
+Only the last commit within the deadline will be considered for your grade.

-## How to run tests
+## How to run tests on your laptop

-Refer to labs submission instructions for detailed information on how to run tests: https://gitlab.epfl.ch/lamp/cs206/-/blob/master/labs/grading-and-submission.md#local-tests-and-grading
+Refer to labs submission instructions for detailed information on how to run tests on your laptop: https://gitlab.epfl.ch/lamp/cs206/-/blob/master/labs/grading-and-submission.md#local-tests-and-grading

 ## Recommended workflow summary

-After you have obtained a question, do the following:
+After you obtained a question, do the following:

 1. read the requirements carefully
 2. write the solution taking the requirements into account
-3. make sure your solution compiles
+3. make sure that your solution compiles
-4. make sure your solution passes the local tests on your machine; if it does not, repeat previous steps
+4. make sure that your solution passes the local tests on your machine; if it does not, repeat previous steps
 5. submit your solution using git
-6. start working on the next question
+6. start working on another question

-If you feel you are spending more time on the question and will likely not solve it, then go to step 6 to get a chance at solving the subsequent question.
-This way you will still get some points for the partially solved question.
-If you have time, you can go back to it later.
+You can solve questions in any order.
+If you conclude that you have spent some time on the question and you estimate that you will likely not solve it, then go to step 6 to get a chance at solving other questions.

 ## How we grade your exam

 Each question is worth 10 points.
-If you do not manage to solve a particular question, you can skip to the next one.
-This way you will get some points for partially correct solutions, as indicated in the grader output (a grade of 9/10 gives you 9 points for that question).
-An entire question can never be assigned a negative number of points; the least amount of points is zero.
+If you do not manage to solve a particular question, you can skip to another one.
+You will get some points for partially correct solutions, as indicated in the grader output (a grade of 9/10 gives you 9 points for that question).
+An entire question can never receive a negative number of points; the least amount of points is zero.

 You need to push your code to GitLab to receive a grade.
-If you forget to submit your solution before 17:15, you will recieve zero points for that question.
+If you forget to submit a solution before 11:15, you will receive zero points for that question.